AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

 >
 >Learn [how to enable](../site-wide-analysis-tool/access.md) the [!DNL Site-Wide Analysis Tool] and generate reports.

-If you have an on-premises installation of Adobe Commerce, you must install an agent on your infrastructure to use the tool.
+If you have an on-premises installation of Adobe Commerce, install an agent on your infrastructure to use the tool.
 You do not need to install the agent on Adobe Commerce on cloud infrastructure projects.

 ## Agent